timvgl/plus/README.md

 ## Building the documentation

-Documentation for mumax⁺ follows the [NumPy style guide](https://numpydoc.readthedocs.io/en/latest/format.html) and can be generated using [Sphinx](https://www.sphinx-doc.org).
-Run the following command in the `docs/` directory to let Sphinx build the HTML documentation pages:
+Documentation for mumax⁺ can be found at http://mumax.github.io/plus.
+It follows the [NumPy style guide](https://numpydoc.readthedocs.io/en/latest/format.html) and is generated using [Sphinx](https://www.sphinx-doc.org).
+You can build it yourself by running the following command in the `docs/` directory:
 ```bash
 make html
 ```